ewnlm/Angus_schedule/README.md

 | 8 | 9 | :no\_entry: |:no\_entry: |:no\_entry: |:no\_entry: |:no\_entry: | :u55b6: |

 The table show the detail of schedule

+### Special rule
+* Class 2 or 5 (Today) forbid work on Class 2 and 3 (Tomorrow)
+* The class 2 or 5 on Tue forbid work on class 1 and 3 on Wed
+* Basiclly the work hours of month is 160